Commercial pre-made raw diets are popular for one simple reason. They’re easy.

 5. Raw Boneless Beef & Egg Dog Food Recipe: All Life Stages

 Beef and egg combine for another simple recipe.
 Visit your butcher for beef heart and liver.
 Buy it by the organ or the pound.
 And don’t be surprised by the size … cows are pretty big animals.

 This recipe is boneless so you’ll need to add a supplement.
 Bone meal will supply the extra minerals puppies need.
 Give adult dogs bone meal or seaweed calcium.

-[HINT: You can also try adding air-dried powdered bone to your dog’s meals.
+[HINT: You can also try adding powdered bone to your dog’s meals.
 Visit the Natural Dog Store to buy our grass-fed bone powder.]

 Caution: Seaweed calcium has higher bioavailability so do not give it to puppies.

 Here’s the full recipe: Raw Boneless Beef & Egg Raw Dog Food Recipe: All Life Stages